AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

 ```
 * payload is the new event with an index value specifying the existing event to overwrite.

-Updating multiple events is similar but the payload has an array of event objects and url for POST is slightly different:
+Updating multiple events is similar but the payload has an array of event objects and URL for POST is slightly different:
 ```python
 	conn = http.HTTPSConnection(self.url)
 	conn.request("PUT", self.__streamsBase + '/' + qi_stream.Id + self.__updateMultiple,